December 18, 2018

 Rather odious examples of soapbox economics are provided by the busy communicators across the political spectrum from Paul Krugman to Brad DeLong to Noah Smith to Simon Wren-Lewis to David Glasner to Mark Thoma to Bill Mitchell to Steve Keen to Barkley Rosser.

 Barkley Rosser never understood how the economy works and has swapped economics for foreign policy.
 His field of interest is now the Middle East in general and Mohamed bin Salman bin Abdulaziz al Sa’ud (MbS), in particular.
-Barkley Rosser has not enough brain for thinking but still enough for journalism and moralizing.
+Barkley Rosser does not have enough brains for thinking but still enough for journalism and moralizing.
 His summary of MbS’ role in the Khashoggi affair is: “He is guilty guilty guuilty” and “I think being prevented from becoming the King of Saudi Arabia will be for him the worst punishment.”

 There is the political sphere and there is the scientific sphere.
 The political sphere is about agenda-pushing, and the scientific sphere is about knowledge.
 In the political sphere, every imbecile is entitled to climb on a soapbox and vomit the content of his dysfunctional brain all over the place.
 In the scientific sphere, people are supposed to contribute something to the growth of knowledge.#2